 You can increase your retirement benefits by waiting past your Full Retirement Age to retire.
 Each month you put off filing up to age 70 earns you delayed retirement credits that boost your eventual benefit.6

 70: Social Security benefit increases as a result of delaying retirement stop at age 70

 You don’t have to begin collecting Social Security by age 70, but your benefit will not increase if you delay claiming past your 70th birthday.6

 70 ½ or 72: RMDs begin

-Required Minimum Distributions (RMDs) generally are minimum amounts that a retirement-plan account owner must withdraw annually starting with the year that you turn 72 (70 ½ if you reach 70 ½ before January 1, 2020).7
+Required Minimum Distributions (RMDs) generally are minimum amounts that a retirement-plan account owner must withdraw annually starting with the year that you turn 72 (73 if you reached 72 after December 31, 2022).7